-The determination of whether a water use is an existing legal use in the relation to the proposed withdrawal must be made under this analysis.
+The determination of whether a water use is an existing legal use in relation to the proposed withdrawal must be made under this analysis.
 Existing legal uses are protected from interference from other existing legal uses established subsequent to the establishment of the existing legal use.
-An existing legal use is defined by the terms and permit limiting conditions of the permit authorizing the withdrawal, if any.
+An existing legal use is defined by the terms and permit conditions authorizing the withdrawal, if any.
 A use of water not permitted nor exempt pursuant to Part II of Chapter 373, F.S., is not an existing legal use.